-I live in Camberwell (a suburb of Melbourne) with my wife of 49 years, Julia, who is a music teacher, teaching flute & piano within the Suzuki Method.
-Our eldest daughter, Katrina (46) lives nearby in Surrey Hills; she is a Suzuki teacher too, having done a BA in violin at the VCA.
+I live in Camberwell (a suburb of Melbourne) with my wife of 50 years, Julia, who is a music teacher, teaching flute & piano within the Suzuki Method.
+Our eldest daughter, Katrina (47) lives nearby in Surrey Hills; she is a Suzuki teacher too, having done a BA in violin at the VCA.
 She has also completed a Diploma in Community Development, and works as a volunteer in a number of charities.
-Our son Simon (44) returned a few years back from the UK where he was on a working-holiday, where he worked in a bookshop, having previously done an honours degree in French and studied for an MA in French cinema.
+Our son Simon (45) returned a few years back from the UK where he was on a working-holiday, where he worked in a bookshop, having previously done an honours degree in French and studied for an MA in French cinema.
 He now works in customer service with a software company associated with the book industry.
-He is married to Grace Tanumihardja.
-Our youngest daughter, Louisa (40) is a free-lance pianist.
+He is married to Grace Tanumihardja, and in February 2019 they had a daughter, Saskia, our first grand-daughter.
+Our youngest daughter, Louisa (41) is a free-lance pianist.
 She returned from London some years back, having completed an MMus in 2001 at the Royal College of Music, followed by two years there as a Junior Fellow.
 In January 2006 she married Simon Forrester, a violist and violinist, and they live nearby in Blackburn South with their cat Oliver.
 In October 2010 they had a son, Edward, our first grand-child!
 Their second son, Robert was born in December 2012.

 Our house lies on the banks of Back Creek, one of the few surviving creeks in the area.
 With some neighbours we have formed the Friends of Back Creek, for which I maintain the WWW page.

 At the moment we are petless; our two elderly cats, Shadow and Stanley, died in 1998 and 1999 at the ripe old ages of 18 and 17.